OCT 26 – DEC 15

 • Running time: Approximately two hours, no intermission

-• Late seating is limited and latecomers may not be admitted until a suitable break in the performance.
+• Late seating is limited and latecomers will not be admitted until a suitable break in the performance.

 • King Lear contains scenes of violence and torture.
 Not recommended for those under the age of 13.